• Skip to main content

 • Instead of chicken you could use ground beef, shredded beef, ground pork, or chorizo

-• For more heat, add in some fresh or pickled jalapenos
+• If you like spicy food, add in some fresh or pickled jalapeno peppers

-• Sub cheddar, pepper jack, or colby for the monterrey jack cheese
+• Sub cheddar, pepper jack cheese, or colby for the monterey jack cheese

-• Corn, black beans and Creamy Poblano Sauce would be great additions, too!
+• Corn, black beans, green onions, and Creamy Poblano Sauce would be great additions, too!

 FAQ’s